samyyy25/VERA/README.md

 ## 📌 Note

 VERA is a hackathon prototype.
-Certain features (SMS delivery, department dispatch, role verification for live rooms) are simulated or simplified for demonstration purposes and are clearly labeled as such throughout the application.
-Production deployment would require integration with real municipal, police, and hospital dispatch systems, which are outside the scope of this prototype.
+Department notification, dispatch routing, and video-room role identity are simulated/simplified for demonstration and are clearly labeled as such throughout the application.
+Production deployment would require integration with real municipal, police, and hospital systems, which is outside this prototype's scope.